hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 One way to evaluate concordance of peaks between samples is a signal enrichment vs peak rank plot.
 This shows the rank of each peak vs the strength of each peak for each replicate.
 It will help us evaluate the number of peaks we would retain if thresholding by peak enrichment.

 Let's first begin by loading in the data.
 We will use a for loop to go through and load the narrowPeak file for each sample and then we will save the columns we need into individual dataframes.
+In your environment you should see that **six new dataframes have appeared**.

 ```
 # Get all narrowpeak file names and path